We’ve Tested Hundreds of Skin Tints Between Us—These 6 Are Easily the Best

 Hourglass promises all-day hydration, so the real test for me was how my skin looked after a full day of wear.
 I’m pleased to say that this product definitely came through for me, which really is no surprise, as it’s full of nourishing ingredients like hyaluronic acid and plant-based squalane.
 I still felt glowy and moisturised at the end of the day, with no clogged pores, patchiness or flaking in sight.

 I’d have to say that this product has made me feel differently about skin tints in the best way possible.
 The only point I would raise is that it comes with a premium price tag (£49).
-In exchange though, you're paying for a stand-out product.
+In exchange, though, you're paying for a stand-out product.

 Rating: 9/10

-Summer Fridays Sheer Skin Tint seamlessly blended into my skin, creating a natural finish.
+Our verdict: Summer Fridays Sheer Skin Tint seamlessly blended into my skin, creating a natural finish.
 It left me with a radiant, sun-kissed glow and did pretty well at providing coverage for my dark marks, helping to even out my overall skin tone; plus, a small amount goes a long way.
 I’ll admit that I was a little confused at first as to which shade to go for, as there's quite a big jump between the two I was contemplating.
-In the end, I went with 7 and it matched perfectly.
+In the end, I went with 7, and it matched perfectly.

 The consistency of this skin tint is runny and lightweight, and it glides on effortlessly to provide a smooth and even application.
 I appreciate that it doesn’t feel heavy or mask-like, allowing my skin to "breathe".
 One of my pet peeves with some base products is the dry and cakey feeling they can leave behind, but this one proved to be a game-changer; it provides a subtle, dewy finish that keeps my skin hydrated throughout the day.
 The formula is so comfortable that I forget that I’m wearing anything at all.
 A true test for any makeup product is its longevity, and this skin tint stood up to the challenge.
 It stayed put from morning to night without any significant fading, even through a busy day—a pleasant surprise!